ErikHo/blinkBurst/README.md

 # blinkBurst
-Generate bursts of LED flashes separated by a waiting time on an Arduino
+Generate bursts of LED flashes separated by a waiting time on an Arduino.